wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Irradiated Lonesome Road](https://www.nexusmods.com/newvegas/mods/74599) - Irradiates the entirety of Lonesome Road to increase difficulty and highlight the desolation of the divide.

 [Lucky 38 Lights Redone](https://www.nexusmods.com/newvegas/mods/73273) - Overhauls the Lucky 38's lights.
+(Do not use if you intend to use the SALVO guide.)

 [Meresti Metro Redesign TTW](https://www.nexusmods.com/newvegas/mods/83799) - Overhauls the Meresti Metro.